Medical Detox Treatment

 - Day two: Similar to the first full day of detox, the most painful symptoms will continue into the second day.
 Hallucinations and panic attacks are common during this time as your body rids alcohol from its system.

-- Days three to seven: For the remainder of your initial week while in detox, differing withdrawal signs can start and end.
+- Days three to seven: For the remainder of your initial week in detox, differing withdrawal signs can start and end.
 This is also the phase of detox where one is at the greatest risk for harsh detox effects including delirium tremens.

 - After one week: By the time you’ve completed your first week of detox, many of the withdrawal signs will begin to taper off.
-Most symptoms can be minor and treated with medication, but some symptoms may persist for a few weeks.
+Most symptoms can be minor and treated with medication, but some may persist for a few weeks.

 However, for some, while the most hazardous withdrawal symptoms diminish, they can experience post-acute withdrawal syndrome.
 Also, known as PAWS.
 A condition with extended continued symptoms and suffering from detox.
 Generally, these withdrawal symptoms can consist of anxiety, lack of energy, difficulties falling asleep plus slow reflexes.
 The effects of PAWS can last from several months to a year.